 Every website you visit has a treat for you – cookies.
-While they’re delicious in real life, ‘cookies’ serve quite a different purpose in the Internet.
+While they’re delicious in real life, ‘cookies’ serve quite a different purpose on the Internet.

 Are they set to make your browsing experience any better?
 Or are they more like harmful creatures eager to intrude into your privacy?
 Let this comprehensive guide help you to get all the answers about these tiny bits of data, as well as learn how to manage and how to clear cookies from your browser.

 Cookies, also known as Internet cookies, Web cookies or HTTP cookies, are small text files containing data about your interaction with a website.
-Basically, when you visit any site, it gives you cookies (oh, isn’t this sweet?), the purpose of which is to recognize you as a user.
+Basically, when you visit any site, it gives you cookies (oh, isn’t this sweet?) that serve to recognize you as a user.
 Wait, what?

-But don’t get terrified yet – cookies contain very little amount of data, and none of it is set to identify you personally.
+But don’t get terrified yet – cookies contain very little data, and none of it is set to identify you personally.
 Typically, a cookie file includes:

 • The name of the website domain from which the cookie was sent;